 At 0K all electrons occupy bonding states, completely filling the valence band.
 If an electric field is applied to the crystal, no current can flow, as this requires that the electrons acquire energy, which they can't, as no higher energy states are available in the valence band.
 If energy is imparted to a bond by incident radiation, for example a photon, the bond can be broken, - exciting an electron into the conduction band and - leaving back a vacant state in the valence band, a "hole".

-Si INCIDENT PHOTON BREAKS BOND Radiation Detectors and Signal Processing - II.
-Signal Formation Univ.
-Heidelberg, 10-14 Oct.
-2005 Radiation Detectors and Signal Processing - II.
-Signal Formation Univ.
-Heidelberg, 10-14 Oct.
-2005 The electron can move freely in its extended state.
+INCIDENT PHOTON BREAKS BOND

+The electron can move freely in its extended state.

 The hole can be filled by an electron from a nearby atom, thereby moving to another position.
 The motion of the electron and hole can be directed by an electric field.
 Holes can be treated as positive charge carriers just like the electrons However, they tend to move more slowly as hole transport involves sequential transition probabilities (the wavefunction overlap of the hole and its replacement electron).

 Ionization energy in solids is proportional to the band gap

-small band gap \Rightarrow ~ conductor
+small band gap ⇒ ~ conductor

 electric field small

 DC current >> signal current

-large band gap \Rightarrow insulator
+large band gap $\Rightarrow$ insulator

 high electric field

 small signal charge + small DC current

 example: diamond

 moderate band gap ⇒ semiconductor

 high electric field

-"large" signal charge small DC current, but " pn -junction" required.
+"large" signal charge small DC current, but "pn-junction" required.

 examples: Si, Ge, GaAs

 Although phonons have been represented as a penalty that increases the ionization energy, as mentioned above they are another form of elementary excitation that can be used to measure the signal.

-More about this in the final lecture.

-- Example: Ionization signal in semiconductor detectors - a) visible light (energies near band gap) Detection threshold = energy required to produce an electron-hole pair \approx band gap In indirect bandgap semiconductors (Si), additional momentum required: provided by phonons
+Detector Sensitivity Example: Ionization signal in semiconductor detectors a) Visible light (energies near band gap) Detection threshold = energy required to produce an electron-hole pair ≈ band gap In indirect bandgap semiconductors (Si), additional momentum required: provided by phonons

-(from Sze) Band Structure Energy of the conduction and valence band edges vs. wave vector (momentum) (from Sze) Note that in Si and Ge the minimum of the conduction band is offset from the maximum of the valence band. ⇒ Promotion of an electron from the valence to the conduction band using an energy equal to the minimum gap spacing requires additional momentum transfer
+(From Sze 1981, ©Wiley and Sons, reproduced with permission) Band Structure Energy of the conduction and valence band edges vs. wave vector (momentum) Note that in Si and Ge the minimum of the conduction band is offset from the maximum of the valence band. ⇒ Promotion of an electron from the valence to the conduction band using an energy equal to the minimum gap spacing requires additional momentum transfer

+(From Sze 1981, ©Wiley and Sons, reproduced with permission) b) High energy quanta ( $E\gg E{g}$ )

-Radiation Detectors and Signal Processing - II.
-Signal Formation Univ.
-Heidelberg, 10-14 Oct.
-2005 b) high energy quanta ($E \gg E_g$) It is experimentally observed that the energy required to form an electron-hole pair exceeds the bandgap.
+It is experimentally observed that the energy required to form an electron-hole pair exceeds the bandgap.
 Why?

-When particle deposits energy one must conserve both energy and momentum momentum conservation not fulfilled by transition across gap \Rightarrow excite phonons
+When a particle deposits energy one must conserve both energy and momentum momentum conservation is not fulfilled by transition across the gap

+⇒ excite phonons

 C.A.
-Klein, J. Applied Physics 39 (1968) 2029 Radiation Detectors and Signal Processing - II.
-Signal Formation Univ.
-Heidelberg, 10-14 Oct.
-2005 Phonon energy vs. momentum (wavevector k) In a semiconductor ionization detector ~60% of the deposited energy goes into phonon excitation.
+Klein, J. Applied Physics 39 (1968) 2029, ©American Inst. of Physics, reproduced with permission) Phonon energy vs. momentum (wavevector k) In a semiconductor ionization detector ~60% of the deposited energy goes into phonon excitation.